xmtp/xmtp-web/packages/react-sdk/README.md

 };
 ```

-See the [XMTP-JS docs](https://github.com/xmtp/xmtp-js#listen-for-new-messages-in-all-conversations) for more information.
+To learn more, see [Listen for new messages in all conversations](https://github.com/xmtp/xmtp-js#listen-for-new-messages-in-all-conversations) in the `xmtp-js` SDK docs.

-### Checking if an address is on the network
+### Check if an address is on the network

 The `useCanMessage` hook exposes both the client and static instances of the `canMessage` method.
-If you would like to check if a blockchain address is registered on the network before instantiating a client instance, you can use the `canMessageStatic` export.
+To check if a blockchain address is registered on the network before instantiating a client instance, use the `canMessageStatic` export.

 **Type**